Efinix-Inc/br2-efinix/docs/generate_sapphire_soc_for_linux.md

    - enable `Floating-point unit`

+6. Under `Cache/Memory` tab, set `External Memory Address Size` to `256 MB` for `T120F324`.
+Set to `32 MB` for `Ti60F225`.

-6. Under `SPI` tab, enable SPI 1.
+7. Under `SPI` tab, enable SPI 1.

-7. Click `Generate` to generate the soc.
+8. Click `Generate` to generate the soc.

-8. Click `Ok` after the soc successfully generated.
+9. Click `Ok` after the soc successfully generated.

->`Note:` Peripheral Clock Frequency should be set within the supported frequency of the connected peripheral.
+> `Note:` Peripheral Clock Frequency should be set within the supported frequency of the connected peripheral.

 ## Modify Bootloader